THE COLLEGE

 Soon after I moved into one of the LBC communities started by Maitreyabandhu and Paramabandhu (where I have lived ever since).
 I started working for the LBC in 1998 as a (not very good) fundraiser having finally found the courage to leave my job in the corporate world.
 I was ordained in 1999 by Subhuti at the Bordharan retreat centre near Nagpur, India.
 It felt completely right at a mythic level to be ordained in India and to have my public ordination fall on the anniversary of my father’s death twenty-two years previously.

 Back at the LBC I took on being the Treasurer and a few years later, the men’s Mitra Convenor.
 For nine years from 2009 I was the Chair of the LBC which was both demanding and fulfilling – particularly the phase during the building of the new Vajrasana retreat centre.
 I handed on that role to Suryagupta in 2018 and shortly afterwards went on a 6 month solitary retreat – possibly the happiest period of my life.
-I am President of the Cambridge Centre and am currently co-writing a book with Maitreyabandhu on ‘Insight in our System of Practice’.
+From 2019-2024, I served as a Deputy during Ratnadharini’s term as College Chair.
+I am still President of the Cambridge Centre and am currently co-writing a book with Maitreyabandhu on ‘Insight in our System of Practice’.

 Maitreyabandhu